TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 Rust on the other hand is the most usable language that offers features that are otherwise only available in ML or Haskell.
 Writing Rust can sometimes feel [as high level and productive as writing Kotlin](https://ferrous-systems.com/blog/rust-as-productive-as-kotlin/), but with a more expressive type system, a higher performance ceiling and fewer runtime restrictions[^runtime].

+It's ownership and mutability tracking features also really help writing [correct software](https://fasterthanli.me/articles/aiming-for-correctness-with-types)
+, and I miss those features in other languages.

 ## And what happened to that diff tool?

 After switching to Rust, I had to implement more complicated logic that resolved dependencies between the rules I was diffing.